sassbreak/sassbreak.github.io/_posts/2015-03-17-web-fonts-variable-exists.md

 @import url("http://fonts.googleapis.com/css?family=PT+Serif:400,700");
 {% endhighlight %}

 Now you can add this function to your Sass starter template to handle all web font imports.
 Define the web font variables you need in a  `_config` or `_variables` partial and Sass will take care of the rest!

-Then, it can be business as usual with your font stacks and main styles:
+Then it can be business as usual with your font stacks and main styles:

 {% highlight scss %}
 // Font Stacks